 The loss, understandably, is great.
 The impact that a person can leave after so many years can’t not be profound.
 Reflecting on his life, we all realize the lessons that he taught us, whether they were unintentional or not.
 I know I will always remember him and his life very fondly.

-He shot this buck when he was 92.
+Leroy deer hunted well into his 90s.
+He shot this buck when he was 92. |

 I never really knew my grandfathers, so he certainly served as a grandfatherly figure to me.
 I’ll never forget the first time I met him.
 I hadn’t been dating his granddaughter for even a month, yet he insisted that Christmas Eve evening in 1995 that I come into his home for their family’s time-honored tradition of togetherness for the holiday.
 This man didn’t know me until he met me that night, too dark to even really know what I looked like, yet he welcomed me, a virtual stranger, into his home with open arms.